 Federating Google Cloud Identities with Azure Active Directory

-- Provision users, groups and group memberships.
-The connector allows you to provision users and groups that are already in Azure AD to provision them in Google Cloud Identity.
+The connector allows you to provision users and groups that are already in Azure AD to Google Cloud Identity. - Single Sign-On (SSO):

-- Single Sign-On (SSO) Google Cloud delegates the authentication to Azure AD by using SAML
+Google Cloud delegates authentication to Azure AD using SAML. - Conditional Access Policies

 - Multifactor Authentication